 - Leather seats with power adjustments in front and seat heaters in the first two rows

-- Power-tilting steering wheel new for 2009
+- Power-tilting steering wheel

 - Optional air-conditioned seats